pmareke/learn-python-with-tests/content.en/docs/chapters/hello-world.md

 It is traditional for your first program in a new language to be [Hello, World](https://en.m.wikipedia.org/wiki/%22Hello,_World!%22_program).

-- Create a folder wherever you like
+- Create a folder wherever you like.
-- Put a new file in it called `hello.py` and put the following code inside it
+- Create a new file in it called `hello.py` and put the following code inside it:

 ```python
 class Hello: